White City (band): Line-up and musical evolution

 From 2008 to 2009, the band also saw Norwegian Trygve Vold on guitar, bass and banjo, Australian Matthew Swift on drums, British DJ James McLeod-Harch on decks and Iranian singer Maral Afsharian on vocals.
 In 2008, White City with the line-up: Beard, Stefansson, Afsharian, McLeod-Hatch, Gallet and Mortensen headed off to Tajikistan, for the band's first tour outside Afghanistan where they played 5 concerts including the first "guerrilla gig", which would become a White City stock-in-trade at a sanatorium up in the mountains above Dushanbe.
-During this tour, their sound progressed towards hard-rock, writing the popular audience song, 'Piva' on tour.
+During this tour, their sound progressed towards hard-rock, writing the original composition and popular audience song, 'Piva' on tour.

 Current line-up

-In September 2009 a rumor spread around Kabul that there was a female bass player that could sing.
-Former drummer, Matthew Swift, (now playing with ex-pat band Khyberzoo) introduced her to the band at Tora Bora Studios.
-After an informal jam, Ruth Owen, who took the stage-name, Ru or Rushka, was asked to join the band.
+In September 2009 former drummer, Matthew Swift, (now playing with ex-pat band Khyberzoo) introduced Ruth Owen to the band at Tora Bora Studios.
+After an informal jam, Owen, who took the stage-name, Ru, was asked to join the band.
 Ru arrived with her own songs and the band scaled down to a power trio, with the occasional collaboration of Archie Gallet.
 For a year the band concentrated on writing with a sound influenced by stoner rock and post-punk and performed around Kabul refining the new sound of White City.

 Due to conservative neighbors, Travis was forced to relocate to a new abode where he set up a new studio in the garage.
 The studio construction was made up mainly of sandbags, hence the studio was duly named Tora Bora Bunker [doubling as a bunker in case of attack].
 Here White City dug their heels in and locked themselves in weekend after weekend polishing their sound and working on their original songs.
-The period from late 2009 to early 2011 saw a burgeoning of rock bands in the Kabul scene, such as international bands Khyberzoo, The Internationals and Ceilings of Nork and Afghan bands Kabul Dreams, District Unknown and White Page.
+The period from late 2009 to early 2011 saw a burgeoning of rock bands in the Kabul scene, such as Afghan bands Kabul Dreams, District Unknown and White Page and international bands Khyberzoo, The Internationals and Ceilings of Nork.
 These bands often supported each other in shared concerts around Kabul.

 In 2011, the band embarked on the realization of an idea that had been knocking around since the 2008 Tajik tour - to play every country ending in 'Stan.
 It took a year of planning and writing for the band before they were ready to set off on the 'Big In The Stans' tour.
 In the last month before the tour, Andreas moved into Travis and Ru's house, known among local musicians as the 'House Of Rock'.